 K. Arulkumaran, M. P. Deisenroth, M. Brundage, and A. A. Bharath, “Deep Reinforcement Learning: A Brief Survey,” IEEE Signal Processing Magazine, vol. 34, no. 6, pp. 26-38, November 2017.

 This survey first introduces the principles of deep reinforcement learning (RL) and then presents the main streams of value-based and policy-based methods.
-It covers all important algorithms in deep RL, including the deep Q-network, trust region policy optimization, and asynchronous advantage actor critic.
+It covers most important algorithms in deep RL, including the deep Q-network, trust region policy optimization, and asynchronous advantage actor critic.
 At the end of the article, several current research areas in the field of deep RL are introduced.

 - Special Issues